8 Nutrient Deficiencies Linked to Mood Imbalances

 Although lesser-known than most minerals, selenium is essential to immune health, thyroid function, fertility, and a number of other bodily processes.30 Selenium deficiency has been linked to autoimmune conditions, Hashimoto’s, diabetes, cancer, and mortality.
 A new study has also linked selenium deficiency to depression and negative mood.31,32,33

 Now you understand which nutrients play a key role in your mood.
 To correct these deficiencies, it is important to learn why you may be lacking these nutrients.
-Let’s look at why my patients with mood imbalances are often low in these nutrients.

 A Nutrient-Poor and Inflammatory Diet